 In a year that started as a slow-down, Tim Ferriss managed to put together a book where he interviewed over 100 idols, athletics icons, founders and entrepreneurs, billionaires and icons from several fields.
-Tribe of Mentors – the title of the book – was informed by Tim’s very own moment during the first 6 months of 2017 when he turned 40, lost a couple of friends who passed away, celebrated the 10th anniversary of his New York Times Bestseller (The 4-Hour Workweek) and even gave a TED talk on the one time he almost committed suicide in college.
+Tribe of Mentors was informed by Tim’s life during the first 6 months of 2017 when he turned 40, lost a couple of friends who passed away, celebrated the 10th anniversary of his New York Times Bestseller (The 4-Hour Workweek) and even gave a TED talk on the one time he almost committed suicide in college.

 Human beings by their very nature crave a sense of happiness, purpose and fulfillment.
 This book, Tribe of Mentors, is a sneak peek into some of the highest achievers in the world and how they pursue happiness, approach sadness, gifting, discipline, and meditation among other things.
-When launching this book, Tim admits that despite being overly successful financially, he has sometimes questioned his purpose and whether he has achieved happiness.
+When launching this book, Tim admits that despite being overly successful financially, he has sometimes questioned his purpose.
+He also wonders whether he has truly achieved happiness.
 It is possible to achieve success without fulfilling your purpose.
 However, happiness and purpose go hand in hand.

 Like all of us, the movers and shakers in this book have telling weaknesses.
-However, to be what they are today took digging deep to actualize their strengths.
-Focusing on one or two strengths saw them conquer the most difficult points in their careers to become the dream.
+However, to become who they are today took digging deep to actualize their strengths.
+Focusing on one or two strengths saw them conquer the most difficult points in their careers to turn their dreams into reality.
 We might all be trying to win at life in various fields, making mistakes along the way, learning, growing, and getting better.
-However, there is nothing quite like having a mentor: essentially someone who has gone there before you, has made mistakes, and can now act as a guide to teach you not to make the same mistakes.
+However, there is nothing quite like having a mentor: someone who has been there before you, has made mistakes, and can now act as a guide to teach you not to make the same mistakes.
 Life becomes a bit softer if you find a mentor to show you the way.
-The Tribe of Mentors is a collection of over 100 mentors, giving you a snippet of every part of their lives in some detailed and brief responses.
+The Tribe of Mentors is a collection of over 100 mentors giving you a snippet of every part of their lives in some detailed and brief responses.

 As we looked into the 624-page curation of the answers he got from elite performers all over the world, we realized that there is a lot of gold sprinkled across hundreds of pages in this book.
-Several little gems are tucked deep inside and it will take a good read, but you won’t go out empty.
+Several little gems are tucked deep inside and it will take a good read.
+One thing is for sure – you won’t leave empty-handed.
 Startups that just launched can leverage this book to understand how the entrepreneurs in it approached marketing and PR in their initial stages.
-From building social media pages to content marketing strategies and initial efforts to get the word about their companies to the press, it is a wholesome book.
+From advice on building social media pages to content marketing strategies and initial efforts to get the word out about their companies to the press, it is a wholesome book.

 We collected our best responses of the 11 questions asked to each participant and we can’t wait to share them below (P.S: In some instances, we have shortened the responses from the interviewees to keep this article at a reasonable length.
 The book is now available to buy on Amazon):